Why Azerbaijan Has Become a Recent Favourite Among Travellers

 Apart from the slight language barrier you would face while interacting, you will find that the locals are generally very friendly and cheerful.
 Russian is the most widely spoken language after their very own Azeri but almost every third person on the street is able to communicate in English as well.
 The country may not exactly be baby-friendly in terms of the infrastructure but the people there are very good with children and helpful and considerate around families with children.

 There is something for everyone

 What makes Azerbaijan the perfect place for a short getaway?
-There is a list of activities that you can choose from, depending on your interest and time constraint.
-You may find yourself exploring sites where once ancient civilisations lived and discover mud volcanos just a few kilometers outside of Baku, and in case you are a nature lover and not a history buff then Gabala and Shahdag are absolutely gorgeous hill stations set in the scenic Caucuses, only three hours away from the city of Baku.
+There is a list of activities that you can choose from, depending on your interest and time constraints.
+You may find yourself exploring sites where once ancient civilisations lived and discover mud volcanoes just a few kilometers outside of Baku, and in case you are a nature lover and not a history buff then Gabala and Shahdag are absolutely gorgeous hill stations set in the scenic Caucuses, only three hours away from the city of Baku.
 Just one trip would definitely leave much to be explored and enjoyed.